CSSUoB/TeX-Bot-Py-V2/README.md

 (required for the `/writeroles` command)
 * `E1032` - Your Discord guild does not contain a text channel with the name "#general" (required for the `/induct` command)
-* `E1041` - The community group member IDs could not be retrieved from the MEMBERS_LIST_URL (If your community group is a Guild of Students society, the community group member IDs will be a list of UoB IDs)
+* `E1041` - The community group member IDs could not be retrieved from the `MEMBERS_LIST_URL` (If your community group is a Guild of Students society, the community group member IDs will be a list of UoB IDs)
 * `E1042` - The reference to the `@everyone` role could not be correctly retrieved

+## Logging Error Levels

+When the bot logs an error, an associated log-level is used.
+Below are the explanations of what effects/causes each log-level represents.

+* `WARNING` - An error occurred that did **not result in any failure to complete the current request/interaction**.
+However, some minor data loss/inconsistencies may have occurred.
+These may require a committee member to make some manual fixes or raise an issue about a bug.
+* `ERROR` - The current **request/interaction could *not* be completed**, due to a major error.
+The problem that caused the error should be addressed immediately, or otherwise the bot should be manually shut down to prevent further errors.
+* `CRITICAL` - An **unrecoverable error occurred**.
+This level of error will cause the bot to shut down, as the bot has identified that the problem can only be solved by fixing one or more of the configuration environment variables.

 ## Repeated Tasks Conditions